-- Aim to travel and play the same day to avoid overnight stays, when feasible. - For overnight stays or same-day travel, prepackaged meals or room service should be considered.
+• Aim to travel and play the same day to avoid overnight stays, when feasible.

+- For overnight stays or same-day travel, prepackaged meals or room service should be considered.
 If restaurant dining is the only option, consider take-out food or outdoor eating as preferable alternatives. - Encourage those who have traveled to limit their exposure to others for 10 days after travel.

-- Oregon Health Authority Signs you can post - Oregon Health Authority Statewide Mask, Face Covering, Face Shield Guidance
+Oregon Health Authority Statewide Mask, Face Covering, and Face Shield Guidance